stfc-sciml/e2e/README.md

 ## 2.2 Datasets

-The `download.sh` script in thsi directory can be used to download all the data for both benchmarks.
-For more infomation on specific datasets used both both datasets please see:
+The `download.sh` script in this directory can be used to download all the data for both benchmarks.
+For more information on specific datasets used both both datasets please see:

  - [Case 1 Datasets](./case1/README.md#datasets)
  - [Case 2 Datasets](./case2/README.md#datasets)